alexgenin/chouca/README.md

 `chouca` wants to be user-friendly, yet provide very good performance.
 Several backend are provided, the main one being in C++. `chouca` can also emit and compile the required
 C++ code at runtime for a specific model (à la Stan).
-This allows making optimizations that would be impossible otherwise, and improves performance typically 10-100 times.
+This allows making optimizations that would be impossible otherwise, and improves performance typically one or two orders of magnitude.

 Here are a few graphs that should help you judge what performance to expect from `chouca`.
 These curves represent the average performance across a few models taken from